jbroerken/libmrhevdata/doc/source/Structs/libmrhevdata_Directory/Version/1/MRH_EvListen_V1/MRH_EvD_L_String_S_t.rst

     * - Parameter
       - Description
     * - u32_ID
-      - The string id to group parts.
+      - The string id for identification.
     * - p_String
-      - The actual string characters.
+      - The string characters.

 Remarks